- What are the requirements for naturalization?

 Q: What are the requirements for naturalization?

-A:In general, applicants must satisfy the following for naturalization:
+A:In general, applicants must satisfy the following requirements:

-- Continuous presence in the U.S. for a specified time depending on the type of applicant;
+Continuous presence in the U.S. for a specified period depending on the type of applicant;

-- Physical presence in the U.S. for a specified time depending on the type of applicant;
+Physical presence in the U.S. for a specified period depending on the type of applicant;

 Please click here for complete details regarding naturalization requirements.